Affordable

 Repelling method by using Petri-dish

-• After the predetermined duration, the number of live mites that have entered into the small petri dish is counted.
+• The number of live mites that have entered the small petri dish is counted after the predetermined duration.

-Repelling method by using glass tube, Method A and Method B
+Repelling method by using glass tube (Method A and Method B)

 Proliferation method by using Petri-dish Method A and using vial Method B